Sedentary teens risk health, hearts and minds: WHO study

 She urged policymakers worldwide to "act now for the health of this and future young generations".

-The study looked at school-going adolescents over 2001-2016 and its authors say there is nothing to suggest the pattern has improved since.
+The study looked at school-going adolescents over 2001 to 2016 and its authors say there is nothing to suggest the pattern has improved since.

 Leanne Riley, a WHO expert on non-communicable diseases and co-author, said sedentary behavior may be due in part to a recent rapid expansion in digital technology that means young people spend more time on phones, tablets and other screens.